gauravgoyal/backstopJS-generator/README.md

 # Description
 This is a fairly simple node js implementation and more of a boilerplate, which aims to automate the scenarios for and regenerates the backstop.json file with default configurations.

-This generator automates the generation of scenarios when you want to cover multiple links across multiple websites.
-For e.g. if you want to run visual regression on all the links under main menu, this generator will automatically generate the scenarios for the links under main menu.
+This generator automates the scenarios generation process.
+For e.g. if you want to run visual regression on all the links under main menu, this generator get all those links, and will generate the scenarios.

 ## Installation steps
 * Install latest version of node.js.
 Download it from [here](https://nodejs.org/en/download/)